dlhughes/AutoPkg-jss-templates/README.md

 There is a recipe templete you can use to make your recipes fill in the blank style. a policy templete and a smart groups templete you can add these variables into.

+Create a policy and smart group templete using the variables you want to be universal.
+If you have specific needs for individual policy creation for one or two applications that differ from the rest.
+Make an override file for those and enter all your desired variables in place of the templete. save yourself time, create a templete and direct your recipe to that when it asks for policy and group input.

-This is all a work in progress, if i missed or miss identified something let me know.
+This is all a work in progress, i hope it makes sence and helps when figuring out how to deploy autopk to your jss. if i missed or miss identified something let me know.